Overdamped limits for Langevin dynamics with position-dependent coefficients via $L^2$-hypocoercivity: Introduction

 The note is organized as follows.
-In Section~\ref{sec:notation}, we introduce the necessary notation and hypotheses, and state our first main result, Theorem~\ref{thm:overdamped_limit}, which we prove in Section~\ref{sec:proof_main}.
-In Section~\ref{sec:coarse_graining}, we state and prove our second main result, and discuss its implications for molecular modelling.
-We next apply our method in Section~\ref{sec:mass_matrices} to cases with state-dependent mass matrices.
+In Section~\ref{sec:notation}, we introduce the necessary notation and hypotheses, and state our main result, Theorem~\ref{thm:overdamped_limit}, which we prove in Section~\ref{sec:proof_main}, along with its Corollary~\ref{corr:pathwise}.
+In Section~\ref{sec:coarse_graining}, we state and prove our second result (Theorem~\ref{thm:effective_od}), and discuss its implications for molecular modelling.
+We finally study in Section~\ref{sec:mass_matrices} cases with state-dependent mass matrices.
 We finally gather in Appendix~\ref{sec:proofs} the proofs of some key technical results, including the hypocoercive estimates of Lemmas~\ref{lemma:hypocoercivity} and~\ref{lemma:hypocoercivity_bis}, which may be of independent interest.